goreleaser/goreleaser/www/docs/customization/nfpm.md

     #
     # Keys are the possible targets during the installation process
     # Values are the paths to the scripts which will be executed.
+    #
+    # Templates: allowed (since v1.20).
     scripts:
+      preinstall: "scripts/preinstall.sh"
+      postinstall: "scripts/postinstall.sh"
+      preremove: "scripts/preremove.sh"
+      postremove: "scripts/postremove.sh"

+    # Templated scripts to execute during the installation of the package. (overridable)
+    #
+    # Keys are the possible targets during the installation process
+    # Values are the paths to the scripts which will be executed.
+    #
+    # Since: v1.20 (pro)
+    # This feature is only available in GoReleaser Pro.
+    # Templates: allowed.
+    templated_scripts:
       preinstall: "scripts/preinstall.sh"
       postinstall: "scripts/postinstall.sh"
       preremove: "scripts/preremove.sh"